 The Employment Service (ZRSZ) published information on employment procedures on its webpage in Slovenian and Ukrainian languages.
 In larger accommodation centres, ZRSZ organised meetings with Ukrainian refugees where employment opportunities and procedures were presented and discussed.

 Ukraine refugees have equal rights to the labour market access, counselling and training as Slovenian workers.
-The only precondition is that the person holds the decision on temporary protection.
-As issuing is slow, the Employment Service of Slovenia has only recently received a higher number of enrolment applications.
+The only precondition Ukrainian refugees have this right as long as they hold temporary protection status.
 The Employment Service reported that 300 Ukraine refugees are listed in the record of unemployed persons until June 2022.
 A tenth has already found a job in predominating hospitality, cleaning, and manufacturing sectors, where language proficiency is not required.
-The principal obstacle to employment in more demanding professions is the lack of Slovenian language.
-Not surprisingly, most job seekers attend a language course.
+The principal obstacle to employment in more lucrative professions is lack of Slovenian language knowledge.

 Workers | Businesses | Citizens |